Skip to main content

 Could the test results lead to discrimination?

-People who get genetic testing in a medical setting are protected by Health Insurance Portability and Accountability Act (HIPAA) in terms of who can receive the information and how it can be used.
+People who get genetic testing in a medical setting are protected by the Health Insurance Portability and Accountability Act (HIPAA) in terms of who can receive the information and how it can be used.
 The federal law known as GINA provides additional protections for most people.

 GINA (Genetic Information Nondiscrimination Act of 2008)